List of adaptations of Slender Man: Glasgowman's Wrath (Law & Order episode)

 The sixth episode of the sixteenth season of the American Law & Order: Special Victims Unit show.
 Entitled Glasgowman's Wrath, was based on Slender Man, with the events of the episode are loosely based on the May 2014 Slender Man stabbing.
-It received mixed reviews.
+The episode aired on November 5, 2014, on NBC.
+It received mixed reviews after its release where it was even compared to The Blair Witch Project.
+Despite being credited, main character Fin Tutuola does not appear in this episode.

 Terror in the Woods

 On October 14, 2018, a TV-movie inspired by the Slender Man stabbing, called Terror in the Woods, aired on Lifetime.
 The film stars Ella West Jerrier, Sophia Grace McCarthy, Skylar Morgan Jones, Angela Kinsey, Drew Powell, and Carrie Hood.
 Christina Ricci serves as the executive producer of the film.

 Novel

 Slender Man (novel)

-Slender Man is 2018 novel, that is credited to "anonymous".
-The book received good reviews.
+Slender Man is a young adult horror novel credited to "anonymous".
+It released on October 23, 2018.
+Slender Man received positive reviews.

 Song

 20 Dollars

 In May 2009, Ron Browz released the single "20 Dollars".
 The song was not a success commercially, which he blamed on his label's refusal to promote the song.
 Despite its lack of commercial success, "20 Dollars" garnered popularity online as an internet meme among fans of the Slenderman mythos.
 This originated from a video uploaded by YouTube user brett824 that claimed to have "discovered" missing audio of a Marble Hornets episode, but in reality was a humorous bait-and-switch that instead played excerpts from "20 Dollars" whenever Slenderman appeared on-screen.
 The song became associated with Slenderman, who fans facetiously claimed only stalked its victims because of its desire for "20 dollars".
+Eventually, when Slender: The Eight Pages released, a mode explicitly designed to replicate the video was added ($20 Off, found after completing Daytime Mode in version 0.9.4 of Slender: The Eight Pages.).